 - Ayurveda, Nature’s Medicine (with Subhash Ranade)

 You can purchase these books from Lotus Press ( 800-824-6396), with which we have a special arrangement or other sources like Amazon.com, including in kindle editions.
+You will need to get these books if you do not already have them.

 You can take the course now with personal interaction with an instructor specially trained to handle this course.
 This option allows you to send in all the study questions and study exercises for each of the more than forty-five lessons for grading and comments, as well as whatever additional questions you may have, greatly expanding your personal contact.
 It offers you help with a tutor that can make your course study easier and more enriching.
 This option is available at an additional charge of $400.00 and provides 100 hours more of direct study credit.
 Note that it is only available for a few students.
 Email us at email@example.com if you need more information about it.